 The University's overall financial position is strong.
-Consistent student enrollment growth along with innovative academic programs and proactive budget management policies make us optimistic for the University's operations during FY 15-16.
-The administration will continue to manage resources and make adjustments as necessary to assure the continued financial integrity of the University.
+The fiscal year ended June 30, 2016 marked the seventeenth consecutive year that the University experienced enrollment growth.
+However, the University did have a slight decrease in Fall 2016 enrollment.
+The University is addressing this dip in headcount with student recruitment, retention, and success initiatives.
+We will continue to monitor our efforts and bring innovative programs to our students while we exercise prudent financial management.
+We remain optimistic for the University's operations during fiscal year 2016-17.
+The Administration will continue to manage resources and make adjustments as necessary to assure the continued financial integrity of Arkansas Tech University.